andkhong/tapin/README.md

 New untracked files are copied into the handoff, except those whose names look like secrets (`.env`, `*.pem`, `*.key`, `id_rsa*`, `credentials.json`, `.netrc`, `*.tfvars` and similar), which are listed without their contents.

+Tap In won't load a handoff from a `.tapin/` folder that is tracked by git, so a cloned repository can't plant instructions for your agent.

 A handoff can still contain proprietary code, file paths, command output and anything said in the session.
 Don't share one without reading it.
 Handoffs are never deleted automatically; remove `.tapin/handoffs/` when you no longer need them.

 ## Configuration